Kryolyz/JumpFloodingPython/README.md

 ### Reproducing examples
 The screenshots folder contains result for the two example bitmaps in this repo.
 Both were made with 4 steps in total.
-Open you command line or bash and move to the repo folder.
+Open your command line and move to the repo folder.
 Then use
 ````
-python main.py <path to example1.bmp> 4
+python main.py example1.bmp 4
 ````
 or
 ````
-python main.py <path to example2.bmp> 4
+python main.py example2.bmp 4
 ````
 to reproduce the examples.